Tuning the universality class of phase transitions by feedback: Open quantum systems beyond dissipation: Heisenber-Langevin approach and the linearized model

 where $x_\theta=(a e^{-i\theta}+a^\dag e^{i\theta})/2$ is the light quadrature and the Langevin force $f_\theta = (f_a e^{-i\theta} + f_a^\dagger e^{i\theta})/2$ is the quadrature of the vacuum noise $f_a$.

 The analysis of nonlinear operator equations~(\ref{eqn:HLE-NL}) is rather difficult.
-It is however possible to estimate the critical condition where the non-zero spin projection $\langle S_x \rangle$ emerges.
-Taking the averages in Eqs~(\ref{eqn:HLE-NL}) and neglecting quantum correlations one obtains for the critical feedback gain
+It is however possible to estimate the critical condition, where the non-zero spin projection $\langle S_x \rangle$ emerges.
+Taking the averages in Eqs.~(\ref{eqn:HLE-NL}), neglecting the quantum correlations and quantum noise terms, assuming that the system below transition is weakly excited (approximating $\langle S_z \rangle$ as $-N/2$), and assuming the stationary solutions with zero derivatives, one obtains for the critical feedback gain

 where $H(0) = \int_0^\infty h(t) dt$ is the zero-frequency Fourier coefficient of the feedback kernel $h(t)$ and $C_\theta = \delta\cos\theta + \kappa\sin\theta$.
 Note that using the feedback one can reach the phase transition even for the coupling constant $g < g_\mathrm{crit}$ that is below the critical value given in Eq.(\ref{eq:critical}).